-- Set up the UART (see Section 16.3.1 "Transmitting in 8-bit data mode"). - Enable the UART (see Section 16.3.1 "Transmitting in 8-bit data mode"). - A receive interrupt will be generated when one or more data words have been received, depending on the receive interrupt settings specified by the URXISEL bits (UxSTA<7:6>). - Read the OERR bit to determine if an overrun error has occurred.
+- 1. Set up the UART (see Section 16.3.1). - 2.
+Enable the UART (see Section 16.3.1). - A receive interrupt will be generated when one or more data words have been received, depending on the receive interrupt settings specified by the URXISEL bits (UxSTA<7:6>). - Read the OERR bit to determine if an overrun error has occurred.
 The OERR bit must be reset in software. - Read the received data from UxRXREG.
 The act of reading UxRXREG will move the next word to the top of the receive FIFO, and the PERR and FERR values will be updated.

-16.4.2 RECEIVE BUFFER (UXRXB)
+16.4.2 RECEIVE BUFFER (UxRXB)